wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 after which the state transit to `E_Inv` and `M_Inv`.
 Otherwise, the flush invalidation completes immediately, and the state transits to `I_B`.

+Note that for flush invalidation, the evict flag is set in all cases except `I` (the second argument to `forwardFlush()`), regardless of whether the block contains exclusive data or not.

+The event races with all versions of `_Inv` and `_InvX` states as the response event.
+The method first checks the evicted flag to make sure that the requestor actually holds a copy of the block in any state.
+Note that it is possible that the flag is not set, if the upper level cache does not have this block, in which case, the event does not race with the ongoing downgrade or invalidation.
+Then, the race is resolved by treating the event as a response to the downgrade or invalidation.
+Helper function `removeOwnerViaInv()` or `removeSharerViaInv()` is called with the last argument being `true`, meaning that the `responses` map will also be updated, in addition to sharer list update and/or the state transition.
+Lastly, the ACK counter is decremented, and if it reaches zero, the current front entry of the MSHR register is retried by calling `retry()`.
+The state of the block also transits back to the corresponding stable version.